MuckRock/squarelet/README.md

 ## Docker info

 The development environment is managed via [docker][docker] and [docker compose][docker-compose].
-Please read up on them if you are unfmiliar with them.
+Please read up on them if you are unfamiliar with them.
 The docker compose file is `local.yml`.
 If you would like to run `docker-compose` commands directly, please run `export COMPOSE_FILE=local.yml` so you don't need to specify it in every command.

 The containers which are run include the following: